 In 1954, the Anderson Brothers developed Glenwood Oaks, a 30-acre, 90-home community in the Glendale annex area of La Crescenta.
 Although the tract remains intact, most of the homes have been extensively updated.

-Markridge Estates was conceived nearly 30 years ago, when La Crescenta had a need for more affluent housing.
-The planned community is an exclusive hillside neighborhood of just over 40 residences with a community tennis court.
+Markridge Estates was developed in the 1990’s.
+At that time La Crescenta had a need for more affluent housing.
+The planned community is an exclusive hillside neighborhood of just over forty residences with a community tennis court.
 These homes boast modern spacious floor plans, and mountain and or city lights views.

 Mountain Oaks was originally purchased in the 1920s by the Kadletz family.
 They constructed a swimming pool, outdoor bandstand, and dance floor.
 It was rumored to be a popular watering hole during Prohibition.
 A grand hunting lodge included a large dance hall and a second-story gentleman’s club.
 After Prohibition ended, the resort lost much of its appeal.
 Lot sizes were small (many under 1,000 feet); a variety were sold and just over a dozen homes eventually built.
 Although most of the homes in the neighborhood have been remodeled, no new homes or structures have been built since 1948.
 The neighbors defined a fire road with a wide enough turnaround for the fire department’s trucks but many of the roads are narrow and not easily accessible to emergency vehicles.
 As the community does not conform to current zoning and planning regulations, the Mountain Oaks neighborhood is considered an illegal subdivision.
 But that doesn’t deter the people who reside in this idyllic setting; the residents enjoy the serenity.
 Deer, rabbit, and other wildlife abound.